yasiryagi/helpdesk/testnets/alexandria/README.md

 Alexandria was launched as a new chain on the 21st of September 2020, effectively deprecating [Constantinople](/testnets/constantinople).

 ## Migration
-A lot of the state was and "history" was migrated from Constantinople:
+A lot of the state and "history" was migrated from Constantinople:
 - All memberships
 - Most balances`*`:
   - all those associated with a membership `root` or `controller`